Charles Sturt University is focused on providing personal, cultural, financial and educational support for Indigenous students.

 Darrambal gives Aboriginal and Torres Strait Islander students the opportunity to attend University-style classes; to learn skills needed for success at University; and to meet lecturers and other staff in a supportive environment.More about Darrambal skills assessment program

 CSU runs a Centre for Indigenous Studies which is responsible for the promotion of teaching and learning of Indigenous education at CSU.

-For more information about the Programme download the Darrambal Brochure 717KB [PDF]
+For more information about the Programme download the Darrambal application form 471KB [PDF]